rust-stuco/lectures/week7/closures_iterators.md

 add_two_to_x();
 ```

+* Use cases: Stateful operations on some shared resource
+  * Imagine `x` were a score on a scoreboard
 * Note that this will not compile without the `mut` in `let mut add_two_to_x`
   * `mut` signals that we are mutating our closure's environment
     * Key idea: how variables within scope at invocation change between calls